- Share your observations

 Pale Green Orchid (Platanthera flava var. herbiola)

-Pale Green Orchid (Platanthera flava var. herbiola), a State Threatened plant, is found in a variety of habitats, including moist prairies, sedge meadows, floodplain forests, river banks and ditches.
+Pale Green Orchid (Platanthera flava var. herbiola), a Wisconsin Threatened plant, is found in a variety of habitats, including moist prairies, sedge meadows, floodplain forests, river banks and ditches.
 Blooming occurs early June through early August; fruiting occurs early July through late August.
 The optimal identification period for this species is late June through early August.

 Synonyms: Habenaria flava var. herbiola, Habenaria herbiola